FisherShi/UDACIY-CARND-Term1-P4_Advanced_Lane_Finding/README.md

 ![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+## Polyfit

 For more details aoubt how I identified lane-line pixesl and fit their positions with a polynomial, please check the `locate_lines()` function and `polyfit()` function.
 The following is an example for the fitted line image:

 ![alt text][image5]

+## Radius of Curvature of the lane and the position of the vehicle with respect to center.

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+In the `polyfit()` function, I calculated the radius of curvature of the lane and the position of the vehicle with respect to center

-I did this in the `polyfit()` function

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this in the last step in the `process_frame()` function (the pipeline).
-Here is an example of my result on a test image:

-![alt text][image6]

----

-###Pipeline (video)

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-My project output is located in (./project_output.mp4)

----

-###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-In order to finish this project, I closely follow the instruction, and fine-tuned my parameteres using test images to get the best binary images.
-Initially I used all 3 gradient thresholdings, but it turns out x-directinoal alone is sufficient for the project video.
+## Plot the Lane Area

 I also used a line class to store the data from previous frames to help identify the lines.
 This is very helpful to identify sudden changes on the images and still provide a good detection result.
+For more details, please check the `process_frame()` function (the pipeline).
+The following is an example image of my result plotted back down onto the road such that the lane area is identified clearly:

+![alt text][image6]

+## Ways to Improve

-The pipeline will not produce a good result on challenge video mainly because the a better binary image is needed.
+The pipeline will not produce a good result on videos with poor lighting condition.
 In order to tackle the challenge, I will need to use more gradiant thresholds and fine-tune the parameteres to get a hihg-quality binary image.
 Another way to improve my pipline is to use dynamic source points for perspective transform.
 The hard-coded points sometimes don't always produce good warpped images.